 - How can we make multimodal methods accessible and usable to the wider academic and professional public?
 How do we create multimodal awareness with empirical methods?

 GUIDELINES FOR SUBMISSION

-This year we invite proposals for three different kinds of presentation:
+We invite proposals for three kinds of presentation:

 Long paper.
-This will consist of a 25-minute presentation followed by 15 minutes of Q&A. This format is reserved for well-developed projects that present potentially controversial or conceptually complex ideas or empirical studies.
+This consists of a 25-minute presentation followed by 15 minutes of Q&A. This format is reserved for well-developed projects that present potentially controversial or conceptually complex ideas and results of empirical studies.

 Short paper.
-This will consist of a 15-minute presentation followed by 10 minutes of Q&A. This format is suitable for work in progress or ideas and empirical studies that can be presented more succinctly.
+This consists of a 15-minute presentation followed by 10 minutes of Q&A. This format is suitable for work in progress or ideas for empirical studies that can be presented more succinctly.

 Poster Presentation or Demo.
-This may be any form of research display or demonstration.
-Presenters will have the opportunity to present and discuss their work during a 90-minute drinks reception/poster presentation session.
+This may be any form of empirical research display or demonstration.
+Presenters will have the opportunity to present and discuss their work during a 90-minute poster presentation session.

 Proposals will be selected according to the following criteria (please be sure to address each one):

 - the appropriateness of the topic to the studies of multimodality;